 No one wants to deal with missing teeth, but sometimes you have no choice.
 If you cannot save your natural teeth, you need effective ways to replace them.
 One such way is with dental bridges.
-At McDonald DDS, we offer this effective solution to help you restore full function of your mouth.
+At McDonald DDS, we offer this type of restorative dentistry to help you regain full function of your mouth.

 How Bridges Work